 Colorado River Chain Fish Report

-LAKE HAVASU – Early June bass fishing is very good here for overall numbers and the occasional big fish.
+LAKE HAVASU – Bass fishing remains pretty good here for late summertime numbers and the occasional big fish despite the heat — fishing early and late remains the deal for the most part.
 Fishing the tules from the river mouth down to Bill Williams has been the deal, with frogs, poppers, Senkos, drop-shots and Texas rigs all getting the job done.
 Shore anglers are also doing well on a mix of topwater, blade baits and drop-shots around docks and accessible coves.
 Striped bass are fair to good and coming on a mix of cut anchovy, trolled deep-divers and white Rat-L-Traps and the occasional swimbait or topwater bait tossed into an isolated boil early and late.
-A handful of quality redear continue to show for anglers drop-shotting nightcrawlers or rigging them on a jighead along with various artificials worked over spawning flats.
-Channel catfish are fair to good on cut baits and a monster 46.9-pound flathead was caught over the weekend on a live bluegill offering.